System46/smm1patcher/README.md

 ## Who gets credit for this?
 * Mario Possamato for smm1patcher
 * Comex/GRAnimated/Mario Possamato for the patch smm1patcher uses
+* System46 (aka RippedMario or IDev) for contribuing to smm1patcher

 ## Can I get the patches by themselves?
 Yes, you can get them [here](https://cdn.discordapp.com/attachments/575903548601270273/669695219805192192/Block.rpx_Patches.txt)